hjhart/the_rotten_pirate/README.md

 * Allow for import of top movies?
 	* Add more of http://www.rottentomatoes.com/help_desk/syndication_txt.php these
-* Have a method of deleting movies (or at least whiping the database clean)
+* Have a method of deleting movies (or at least wiping the database clean)
 * I'm getting some Timeout::Errors when I'm downloading too many torrents at once.
-Can we catch those?
+Should we be catching those?
-* easily configurable cron jobs for getting the rake task to run. (but when does rotten tomatoes update their feeds?)
+* Figure out when the rotten tomatoes files update and configure the crontab to run at those times.
-* Don't bother to download if the quality isn't up to this rating.
+* Don't bother to download if the quality isn't up to a configurable rating.